adamierymenko/fenc/README.md

 It's only 530 lines of C code and should compile on almost anything.
-It's missing code to generate a good random IV on Windows, so if someone wants to build it there they can do a ~~fucking~~ pull request and add it.
+It's missing code to generate a good random IV on Windows, so if someone wants to build it there they can do a pull request and add it.
 Right now it will work on Windows but will just use the clock.
 For the IV this is technically okay but it's better to use strong randomness for crypto stuff as a rule.